 The deal would create the largest producer of hard-rock lithium in North America, the companies said.
 They noted the business combination would also create opportunities for further growth, helping to cut operating costs and make the sale and shipping of lithium easier.

 The tie-up brings together the two owners of the North American Lithium (NAL) project in Quebec’s Abitibi region.
-This would allow the parties set up a more streamlined and robust lithium business that is well placed to grow through cycles, the companies said.
+This would allow the parties set up a more streamlined and robust lithium business that is well placed to grow through cycles, they said.

 As part of the deal, Sayona will become the parent company of the newly formed lithium firm.
 The transaction, structured as an all-share deal, represents a 6% premium to Piedmont’s closing share price on Monday.